-In the latter part of May it began to be very sensible that the Spirit of God was gradually withdrawing from us, and after this time Satan seemed to be more let loose, and raged in a dreadful manner.
+In the latter part of May, it began to be very sensible that the spirit of God was gradually withdrawing from us, and after this time Satan seemed to be more let loose, and raged in a dreadful manner.
 The first instance wherein it appeared, was a person's putting an end to his own life, by cutting his throat.
-He was a gentleman of more than common understanding, of strict morals, religious in his behavior, and a useful, honorable person in the town; but was of a family that are much prone to the disease of melancholv. and his mother was killed with it.
-He had, from the beginning of this extraordinary time, been exceedingly concerned about the state of his soul, and there were some things in his experience that appeared very hopefully; but he durst entertain no hope concerning his own good state.
-Towards the latter part of his time he grew much discouraged, and melancholy grew amain upon him, till he was wholly overpowered by it, and was in great measure past a capacity of receiving advice, or being reasoned with to any purpose: the devil took the advantage, and drove him into despairing thoughts.
-He was kept awake nights, meditating terror; so that he had scarce any sleep at all, for a long And it was observed at last, that he was time together. scarcely well capable of managing his ordinary business, and was judged delirious by the coroner's inquest. of this extraordinarily affected the minds of the people here, and struck them as it were with astonishment. multitudes in this and other towns seemed to have it strongly suggested to them, and pressed upon them, to do as this person had done.
-And many that seemed to be under no melancholy, some pious persons, that had no special darkness, or doubts about the goodness of their state, nor were under any special trouble or concern of mind about any thing spiritual or temporal, yet had it urged upon them, as if somebody had spoken to them, Cut your own throat, now is a good opportunity.
-Now, now!
+He was a gentleman of more than common understanding, of strict morals, religious in his behavior and an useful, honorable person in the town....But was of a family that are exceeding prone to the disease of melancholy, and his mother was killed with it.
+He had, from the beginning of this extraordinary time, been exceedingly concerned about the state of his soul, and there were some things in his experience, that appeared very hopefully, but he durst entertain no hope concerning his own good estate.
+Towards the latter part of his time, he grew much discouraged, and melancholy grew amain upon him, till he was wholly overpowered by it, and was in great measure, past a capacity of receiving advice, or being reasoned with to any purpose: The devil took the advantage, and drove him into despairing thoughts. kept awake a nights, meditating terror, so that he had scarce any sleep at all, for a long time together.
+And it was observed at last, that he was scarcely well capable of managing his ordinary business, and was judged delirious by the coroner's inquest.
+The news of this, extraordinarily affected the minds of people here, and struck them as it were with astonishment.
+After this, multitudes in this and other towns seemed to have it strongly suggested to them, and pressed upon them, to do as this person had done.
+And many that seemed to be under no melancholy, some pious persons, that had no special darkness or doubts about the goodness of their state, nor were under any special trouble or concern of mind about any thing spiritual or temporal, yet had it urged upon them, as if somebody had spoken to them, Cut your own throat, now is a good other tunity.
+Now!
+Now!
 So that they were obliged to fight with all their might to resist it, and yet no reason suggested to them why they should do it.